jonathanpmartins/v-money3/README.md

 </script>
 ```

-By default directives work with `v-model`.
+By default, directives work with `v-model`.
 It is not possible to use `v-model.number` on directives, so, if you need
 to work with floats/integers on directives you need to configure the `number`
 modifier manually.